Kn0rk/knorkscursorlesskeyboardconfig/README.md

-- Stop the cursor from blinking when the user makes a temporary selection
 - cleanup all decorations when the extension is disabled
--   allow jumping to temporary cursor